ID-UNCLEAR/rlox/README.md

 A lox compiler written in Rust based on the book found at [Crafting Interpreters](https://craftinginterpreters.com).

-# Progress:
+## Progress:
 [Chapter 8.
 Statements and State](https://craftinginterpreters.com/statements-and-state.html#scope).

-# Todos:
+## Todos:
-- Parser tests
-- Some PROPER error handling, cuz this is getting out of hand.
+- Better way of showing RuntimeErrors.
 - More documentation and stuff... :)

-# Fun to Implement?
+## Fun to Implement?
 - https://craftinginterpreters.com/the-lox-language.html#precedence-and-grouping

+## Getting Started
+Some docs on how to get started with building and testing this project.